truenas/documentation/content/Contributing/IssueReporting/_index.md

 A good bug report includes these elements:

-* A "to the point" description detailing the problem you encountered.
+* A brief specific description detailing the problem you encountered.

 * Steps to reproduce the issue.
 A simple list of the steps you took to see the issue is fine.